What’s it all about?

 If you are interested in entrepreneurship the answer is most likely yes.
-Startup Weekend attendee backgrounds are roughly 50% technical/creative (developers, designers, etc) and 50% business (marketing, business, finance, etc).
-Whether you are an entrepreneur or new to the startup scene, if you motivated to build a product or startup and open to new ideas you’ll fit right in.
+Startup Weekend attendee backgrounds are roughly 50% creative/tech (designers, developers etc) and 50% business (marketing, business, sales, finance, etc).
+Whether you are an entrepreneur or new to the startup scene, if you are motivated to build a product or startup and open to new ideas you’ll fit right in.
 Attendees are roughly 50 % female and 50 % male.